Tag Archives: research

 off

 Enquiry Learning Lacks Research Emeritus Professor John Sweller of UNSW questions the continuing extension of enquiry-based learning in the face of recent research findings about how humans learn.
-In https://www.cis.org.au/publication/why-inquiry-based-approaches-harm-students-learning/ Primary knowledge is what we humans learn through personal investigation.
-Secondary knowledge is what is passed down to us from earlier generations and through aeons […]
+In https://www.cis.org.au/publication/why-inquiry-based-approaches-harm-students-learning/ Three earlier posts published since 2018 from a hands-on knowledge of enquiry tasks in schools.
+Enquiry Learning Needs Overhaul, Post Enquiry Tasks Have […]

 Continue Reading...